armgong/rjulia/README.md

 Install
 -------------

-1. Install julia v0.3 or the current master branch; R version >=3.1.0.
+1. Install julia v0.35 or the current master branch; R version >=3.1.0.

-  **WARNING: due to https://github.com/JuliaLang/julia/issues/9117 , rjulia compile fail under julia 0.3.4. to slove this,there are two way:**
+  **WARNING: due to https://github.com/JuliaLang/julia/issues/9117 and other API change:**

-  **1). use julia 0.3.3 or 0.4.0-dev to compile,install and use rjulia.**
+  **1). if you upgrade installed julia to v0.35 ,rjulia need recompile and reinstall.**

-  **2). use julia 0.3.3 to compile and install rjula ,after that user can upgrade to julia 0.3.4**

 2. add juliainstalldir/bin into your system PATH variable